The Fully Open Source version of the LKB

 On Linux, LKB-FOS requires the Unix application xclip, which is not installed by default in all Linux distributions.
 In Ubuntu, to download and install it you can run the command sudo apt-get install xclip.
 The LKB-FOS binary for Linux is lkb.linux_x86_64.

 LKB-FOS supports the Linguistic User Interface (LUI): see the LkbLui pages for information on installing and using the LUI.
 Type (lui-initialize) and (lui-shutdown) to enable and disable it, respectively; alternatively set the environment variable LUI.
+The LUI executable is expected to be on the user's PATH.

 To run LKB-FOS inside emacs, put the following block of lines in the file ~/.emacs in your home directory.